anttitirila-solita/nvidia-rag-02/docs_customization/README.md

 - Milvus cluster ETCD metastore at http://127.0.0.1:2379 reports Unhealthy status
 - Change all log levels to minimum, maybe "ERROR" or "WARNING"/"WARN"
 - Deploy milvus to GPU if better GPU (more memory) is available
-- Deploy Docling to GPU if better GPU (more memory)
+- Deploy Docling to GPU if better GPU (more memory).
+Maybe switch to H100 and offload Docling to GPUs.